junksamiad/template-sender-engine/hld/phase-implementation-cycle-v1.0.md

 ### 4. Git Repository Management
 - **Branch Management**:
   - For initial setup: Create the main repository if not already done
-  - For each phase: Create a dedicated phase branch
+  - For each new phase: Create a dedicated phase branch from the previous phase branch, not from main
     ```bash
+    # Example: When starting Phase 1, branch from Phase 0
+    git checkout phase-0
+    git checkout -b phase-1

+    # Example: When starting Phase 2, branch from Phase 1
+    git checkout phase-1
-    git checkout -b phase-N
+    git checkout -b phase-2
     ```
-  - Work exclusively on the phase branch until the phase is complete
+  - Always branch from the most recent phase to ensure you have the latest code
+  - Do not pull from remote before creating a new branch as the local code is already up-to-date

 - **Commit Practices**:
   - Make incremental, logical commits during development